 Does your production line produce excess reject product?
 A poorly operating line can result in waste in the form of food product that does not meet company standards.
 A closer look at the line design, operation and procedures could reveal assignable causes for your product rejects.
 These causes can often be mitigated!

 Are you monitoring for food safety in waste?

 As a result of the Food Safety Modernization Act, quality must be more closely controlled and documented—even food waste!
 Waste product leaving the facility to be repurposed or used for animal consumption must comply with the requirements of 21CFR507.
 Manufacturers must ensure product is not contaminated in a way that could bring illness to animals or spread from animals to humans.

-What business drivers effect your waste-stream management?
+What business drivers affect your waste-stream management plan?